AICONSlab/MIRACL/docs/install-docker.md

 $ docker compose up -d
 ```

-(note that the Docker Compose syntax is different if you installed it using the standalone method.
-Compose standalone uses the `-compose` syntax instead of the current standard syntax `compose`.
-The above command would thus be `docker-compose up -d` when using Compose standalone.)
+> Note that the Docker Compose syntax is different if you installed it using
+the standalone method.
+Compose standalone uses the `-compose` syntax instead of
+the current standard syntax `compose`.
+The above command would thus be
+`docker-compose up -d` when using Compose standalone.

 The container is now running and ready to be used.